211115-UTA-NET/JingZ-P1/README.md

 * recommended to keep the console app project for only console interface concerns, not HTTP concerns √

 ### tests
-* at least 10 test methods
+* at least 10 test methods √
-* at least 1 test should use Moq
+* at least 1 test should use Moq √
 * no tests should connect to the app's actual database √

 ### CI/CD
-* your console app should include a CI pipeline to analyze with SonarCloud and perform any unit tests you have written
+* your console app should include a CI pipeline to analyze with SonarCloud √ and perform any unit tests you have written X
-* your console app should include a CD pipeline to build, publish, and create a Docker image of your app, and push it to your DockerHub repo
+* your console app should include a CD pipeline to build, publish, and create a Docker image of your app, and push it to your DockerHub repo √
-* your API should include a CI pipeline to analyze with SonarCloud and perform any unit tests you have written √
+* your API should include a CI pipeline to analyze with SonarCloud √ and perform any unit tests you have written X
 * your API should include a CD pipeline to build, publish, and deploy your app to Azure App Service for deployment √